1920 Auckland Rugby League season: Round 3

+A Godick of Devonport in attempting to stop a try struck his head on the goal post and was knocked unconscious and taken from the field.

 Round 4

+Marist recorded their first ever victory in the first grade championship with Bill Stormont scoring one of their three tries.

 Round 5

 The match between City and Grafton had the score reported by both the Auckland Star and the New Zealand Herald but had no match report and scoring.
 The Observer had a brief description of the match where they described one of Karl Ifwersen's "tries" indicating he scored at least 2.

 Round 6

 Arthur Cadman was sent off in the Maritime match versus Ponsonby for kicking a Maritime player, while the Auckland Star suggested in their match reports that the 9,000 in attendance was possibly the largest ever Auckland Club Rugby League crowd to attend a match to this point.
+Two weeks later the Auckland Star reported that a player sent off in the match was suspended for two weeks for using bad language towards an official.
+In the City v Marist match two City players and one Marist player were ordered off in the first half.
 Grafton defaulted their match against Devonport as Joe Bennett was injured, Karl Ifwersen was sick, Horace Neal had a "broken shoulder", and Owen, Moir, and Norton were out of town.

 Round 7

 2 Players were ordered off in the 2nd half of the Maritime versus Newton match.
 While in the Grafton v Ponsonby match Grafton had two players ordered off including Horace Neal, and had another injured meaning they finished the match with just 10 players on the field.
+Both ordered off players were suspended for two weeks.